AIA, ALEP, LEED AP BD+C

 A nationally-recognized expert in learning space planning and design as well as sustainability, Rob is an advocate for exceptional learning spaces that blend thoughtful design with high performance goals to deliver added value for clients and users.
-He is a frequent speaker at regional and national conferences and is the former chair of the Large-Firm Roundtable Sustainability Committee.
+He is a frequent speaker at regional and national conferences and was named the 2018 Planner of the Year by the Virginia Association for Learning Environments.
 In his previous tenure with VMDO (1998-2008), Rob served as VMDO’s first Director of Sustainability and contributed to the firm’s first AIA Committee on the Environment award for the design of Manassas Park Elementary School.
-His work across the country has been recognized with numerous awards for planning, design, architecture, urbanism, and sustainability.

 Rob’s broad portfolio of regional, national, and international work over 25 years of practice supports VMDO’s commitment to serving clients as a regional firm with national expertise.
 He is well known in the Mid-Atlantic for innovative and award-winning projects and for experience with zero-energy schools.
 His work has been recognized with numerous awards for planning, design, architecture, urbanism, and sustainability.